tomshaw/grunt-mysqldump/README.md

 npm install grunt-mysqldump --save-dev
 ```

-Enabled the plugin inside your Gruntfile:
+Enable the plugin inside your Gruntfile:

 ```js
 grunt.loadNpmTasks('grunt-mysqldump');
 ```

-To run the task issue the following command.
+To run the task, issue the following command:

 ```sh
 grunt mysqldump
 ```

-## The MySQL Dump Task
+## Configuration

 In your project's Gruntfile, add a section named `mysqldump` to the data object passed into `grunt.initConfig()`.

 ```js